 You could also prefer to interact with them for free at the markets run by them, as I did.
 Also, if interested in knowing more about the hill tribes, do read my other blog-post on friendship with the Karen people over candied fruit peels

-The markets run by the hill tribes offer a variety of forest products that are economical as well as tasty.
-Apart from these, their handmade dresses, handicraft, and jewelry are also on sale.
+The markets run by the Karen hill tribes offer a variety of forest products that are economical as well as tasty.
+These range from fresh produce of fruits to wines.

-One can embark on treks across this mountain range and there are tours that often take off from the entrance of the national park.
+One can embark on treks across the Doi Inthanon mountain range.
+There are tours that often take off from the entrance of the national park.
 This could also be clubbed with tours to the hamlets of the hill tribes.

 Doi Inthanon is considered as the tapering end of the mighty Himalayas by many Thai people.
 So, not surprising that it is Thailand’s tallest mountain.
 The views from the highest point of this mountain are definitely breathtaking and worth the effort.

-Video on Things to do in Chiang Mai
+Video on Top Things to do in Chiang Mai

 Watch these Chiang Mai experiences of ours with additional photographs and video footage on our YouTube channel Flavours and Tones.

-San Kamphaeng Road is more of a handicraft village with workshops of Umbrella makers and Thail silk weavers.
-This village is around 10 km away from the city of Chiang Mai.
-A visit to the Umbrella village definitely tops the ‘Things to do in Chiang Mai’ list.
+Bo Sang is around 10 km away from the city of Chiang Mai and a visit to the Umbrella village here, definitely tops the ‘Things to do in Chiang Mai’ list.
 While here, you may want to

 Read more about the Bo Sang Umbrella Village in my blog-post dedicated to it.